PhilterPaper/Perl-PDF-Builder/README.md

 PDF::Builder is a **fork** of the popular PDF::API2 Perl library.
 It provides a library of modules and functions so that a PDF file (document) may be built and maintained from Perl programs.
 It is not a WYSIWYG editor; nor is it a canned utility or converter.
-Rather, it is a set of building blocks with which you can perform a wide variety of operations, ranging from basic operations such as selecting a font face, to defining the document using a large subset of either Markdown or HTML markup languages.
-You can call it from arbitrary Perl programs, which may even create content on-the-fly (or read it in from another source).
+It does _not_ have a GUI -- it is driven by your Perl program.
+It is a set of **building blocks** with which you can perform a wide variety of operations, ranging from basic operations such as selecting a font face, to defining an entire page at a time in the document, using a large subset of either Markdown or HTML markup languages.
+You can call it from arbitrary Perl programs, which may even create content on-the-fly (or read it in from other sources).
 Quite a few code examples are provided, to help you to get started with the process of creating a PDF document.
 Many enhancements are in the pipeline to make PDF::Builder even more powerful and versatile.

 [Home Page](https://www.catskilltech.com/FreeSW/product/PDF%2DBuilder/title/PDF%3A%3ABuilder/freeSW_full), including Documentation and Examples.